somechris/scanarium/FAQ.md

+## Q: The physics is all wrong!

+Yes, it is wrong.
+And it is wrong on purpose.
+For example angular momentum is missing in the space scene.
+If we added angular momentum, spaceships would either all start to spin at some point (as thrusters fire randomly) or we'd have to implement counter-thrusts, to keep spaceships from spinning uncontrollably if another thruster fired before.
+Neither is a good solution for a toolkit that should be simple and easy to extend.
+But the physics are good enough for kids to have fun with.
+And that's where we put focus.

 ## Q: Going into fullscreen does not resize Scanarium to cover the whole page.

 Yes.
 This is a known issue.
 To get a proper fullscreen Scanarium, first go into